 #7 Visit the main square and the cathedral of San Gil

 San Gil’s cathedral is located just next to the main square and worth taking a short look at if you are in the area.
 Look up to see its beautiful ceiling.

 The main square itself is bustling with locals and a great place to watch people or pick up snacks from street vendors.

 Cafe Europa is run by a Colombian-German couple that offers Italian cuisine.
 While this might sound like a weird combination, it works and the food was so good that we went here two evenings in a row.
 The cafe is tiny and cosy and the German owner prepared all the food in front of our eyes.

 I can highly recommend the fresh juices as well as the pasta with a cheese and mushroom sauce.
 The pizzas are delicious as well.
 But my favourite part about Cafe Europa was the homemade bread.
 If you have been in Colombia for a while, you will notice that locals like their bread sweet, soft and without a crust.
 Being German, I like my bread dense, full of grains and with a crunchy crust.
 I think you can understand why the homemade bread, prepared by the German owner, would have been reason enough for me to go here.

 1 – 2h

 I hope you enjoy your time in San Gil and have gotten an idea of things to do beyond parachuting and abseiling down waterfalls.
+From here, you can easily travel to either Bogota in the south or Santa Marta in the north.
 Please leave a comment if this guide was useful to you, you have anything to add or suggestions on what else to do in San Gil.